strapi/documentation/docs/developer-docs/latest/update-migration-guides/migration-guides/v4/plugin/update-folder-structure.md

 Manually updating the folder structure requires moving and updating the content of multiple files and folders.
 These steps are described in the following subsections.

 :::note
-The folder structure is given as an example, and files and folders can be organized freely as long as `strapi-server.js` and `strapi-admin.js` exist and import all the required files.
+The folder structure is given as an example, and files and folders can be organized freely as long as `strapi-server.js` or `strapi-admin.js` exist and export the plugin interface.
 :::

 ### Creating a `server` folder